 Who will answer your call?

 The helpline is supported by experienced, trained, friendly, non-judgemental staff and volunteers who are happy to listen.
-Most of us identity as LGBT and we are all experienced in supporting LGBT people with a wide range of issues.
+Many of us identity as LGBT ourselves, and we are all experienced in supporting LGBT people with a wide range of issues.